mrcybercat/internship-entry-assessment/programming-test.md

 ```
 Another form of polymorphism is related to methods.
 Overriding referees to ability to replace the superclass method's functionality
 with functionality defined in the child class.
 When we call this method using the instance of child class we will call child's method.
-In this example overriding wasnt explicitly present, however if `private` modifier in `ObjectB` of method `PrintMessage` was replaced
+In this example overriding was not explicitly present, however if `private` modifier in `ObjectB` of method `PrintMessage` was replaced
 with `public` then `ObjectC` would be overriding this method of `ObjectB`.

 Overloading referees to methods using the same name with different parameters, in the example that would be `PrintName(String message)` and